scarpazza/home-assistant-cookbook/https.md

 This is work in progress.

-This is tutorial covering the steps necessary to make Home Assistant connections encrypted.

 ## Goal

-This tutorial is designed for users:
+This is tutorial covers the steps necessary to make Home Assistant connections encrypted, for users:
 * who run Home Assistant Core, and consequently have no access to the add-on store
+* on Linux
 * who use duckdns.org as a dynamic DNS provider
 * whose ISP filters port 80, and consequently can not use certbot's http challenge (that is tied to port 80)
+Users with increasingly different setups will find this tutorial less and less useful.

 Reference: https://certbot.eff.org/docs/using.html?highlight=dns#manual